ChunMinChang/blog/_posts/2020-04-13-summary-of-cubeb-oxidation-on-mac-os.md

 ## Summary of Cubeb Oxidation on Mac OS

-- Solve *6* data racing issues discovered by enlarging the test coverage
+- Solve *10+* data racing issues discovered by enlarging the test coverage
   - Some issues exist for ages but their causes are not easy to be identified
+  - They are *6* different causes
 - Boost the performance to *35x* faster when starting multiple streams simultaneously
   - A happy side effect when fixing data racing issues
 - Hunt and fix *3* memory leaks